Brown City, Michigan: What It’s Like to Live Here (Cost, Commute, Community & More)

 Pros:

-• Lower home values compared to many Southeast Michigan markets (Niche.com)
+• Lower median home values compared to Michigan statewide averages (U.S. Census Bureau)

 • Rural setting with open space